sarahrobertsco/prompt_engineering/Advanced-Strategies/Advanced-Techniques-in-Prompt-Engineering.md

 - Start with broad prompts, then narrow down to specifics.
 - Use follow-up prompts to explore different facets of an AI's initial response.

+#### Example Prompt: Medical Diagnosis Assistance
+1. **Initial Prompt:** "What are common diagnoses for symptoms including fever, cough, and fatigue?"
+2. **Follow-Up Prompt:** "Considering the patient is a 45-year-old smoker with recent weight loss, how do these factors modify the potential diagnoses?"

 ## Negative Prompting
 ### Defining Boundaries
 Negative prompting is about instructing the AI on what to avoid.
 This is vital for minimizing biases and irrelevant content.